 For more information, please contact Rosabelli Coelho-Keyssar Program Manager, MIT Brazil at RLCK@mit.edu.

-To support the education of women from developing countries who are committed to improving the lives of women and children in a developing country.
-For students from developing countries who are currently studying in the United States or Canada, the MMMF awards annually about ten grants of approximately $11,000 each; grants are not renewable.
+To support the education of women from developing coutries who are committed to improving the lives of women and children in a developing country.
+For students from developing countries, age 25+, who are currently studying at an accredited university in the United States or Canada.
+MMEG awards annually ten grants of approximately $15,000 each; grants are not renewable.

 The long term objective of this Sida funded programme is to contribute to an integrated sustainable development of coastal zones in which the needs and rights of poor people are taken into account.
 This shall be achieved through supporting processes of change in key organisations working with planning and management of coastal zones.